The Mathematics of the Spiral Universe

 2. The Calculation

-Using the standard value for the Hubble constant, $H_0 \approx 70 \text{ km/s/Mpc}$, and our established parameter of $\alpha = 0.4$:
+Using the radial baseline ($H_r \approx 67 \text{ km/s/Mpc}$) and our established parameter of $\alpha \approx 0.42$:

-3. Physical Interpretation
+3. Physical Interpretation: Spacetime Torsion

-4. Why this matters for the spiral model
+4. Why this matters for the Spiral Model

 8. Size of the Universe